googleapis/google-cloud-cpp/google/cloud/apigateway/quickstart/README.md

 - Developers wanting to use the libraries as part of a larger CMake or Bazel project should consult the current document.
 Note that there are similar documents for each library in their corresponding directories.
-- Developers wanting to compile the library just to run some of the examples or tests should consult the
+- Developers wanting to compile the library just to run some examples or tests should consult the
   [building and installing](/README.md#building-and-installing) section of the top-level README file.
-- Contributors and developers to `google-cloud-cpp` should consult the guide to [setup a development workstation][howto-setup-dev-workstation].
+- Contributors and developers to `google-cloud-cpp` should consult the guide to [set up a development workstation][howto-setup-dev-workstation].

 ## Before you begin